clarknelson/MusicFTP/README.md

 Final project for Distributed Systems CSC376 at DePaul University.
 An application designed to share music over the internet.
 The server program designed to accept incoming clients and parse file requests.
 The client program is designed to request and search files.

-**Goal:** Provide users a way to access music on a home computer which they can not fit on their phone or mobile device.
+**Goal:** Provide users a way to access music from a home computer which they can not fit on their phone or mobile device.

 ## Build